adiospace/jquery-balance/README.md

 Balance takes a group of elements, make them the same height (uses the height of the heighest element) and align them vertically.

-**Note:** You should make sure you set the same margins and padding to the elements you need to balance.
+**Note:** Make sure you set the same margins and padding to the balanced elements.

 ## Data Api